Sheshiyer/heyzack-launchboom-wiki-v0.2/data-sources/02_Campaign_Core/detailed-product-descriptions.md

 ### 3. Battery Solar Camera (IPC197)

-**Experience: "Unlimited Vigilance, Zero Compromise"**
+**Experience: "Complete Outdoor Security Freedom"**

 **What This Means for Your Life:**
-Extend your peace of mind to every corner of your property without the limitations of power outlets or complex wiring.
-This solar-powered guardian watches over your garden, driveway, or any area that matters to your family's security.
+Monitor your property's perimeter with complete wireless freedom.
+This solar-powered camera provides continuous surveillance without the constraints of power cables or frequent battery changes, giving you peace of mind about your outdoor spaces.

 **Daily Life Transformations:**

-- **Property Confidence**: Monitor your entire property, not just the main entrance
-- **Sustainable Security**: Solar power means continuous protection without energy costs
-- **Flexible Protection**: Easily relocate as your security needs change
-- **Remote Awareness**: Check on your property from vacation or business trips
-- **Deterrent Presence**: Visible security that prevents problems before they start
+- **Perimeter Protection**: Monitor driveways, gardens, and entry points with crystal-clear video
+- **Solar Independence**: Never worry about battery life with continuous solar charging
+- **Weather Resilience**: IP65 protection ensures reliable operation in all weather conditions
+- **Instant Alerts**: Real-time notifications when motion is detected in monitored areas
+- **Easy Installation**: Place anywhere with optimal solar exposure, no wiring required

 **Emotional Benefits:**
-- **Completeness**: Total property coverage for comprehensive peace of mind
-- **Freedom**: Wireless operation means security anywhere you need it
+- **Security**: Complete outdoor monitoring without blind spots
-- **Sustainability**: Solar power aligns with environmental values
+- **Independence**: Solar power eliminates maintenance and power concerns
-- **Adaptability**: Easy repositioning as your family's needs evolve
+- **Flexibility**: Install anywhere with optimal viewing angles
+- **Reliability**: Weather-resistant design for year-round protection

 **Technical Excellence Supporting Your Experience:**
+- Solar panel with battery backup for continuous operation
-- Solar-powered operation for unlimited runtime
+- IP65 weatherproof rating for outdoor durability
-- 2K/1080p live streaming for clear identification
+- Wi-Fi connectivity for remote monitoring
-- PIR motion detection with instant notifications
+- Motion detection with smartphone alerts
-- Two-way audio for remote communication
+- High-resolution video recording
-- IR night vision for 24/7 monitoring
+- Night vision capability
-- Magnetic mounting for easy installation
+- Easy mounting system for flexible placement
-- IP65 weatherproof for all-weather reliability
-- Built-in siren alarm for deterrent capability

 ---

-### 4. Smart Door & Window Sensor
+### 4. Smart Door Windows Sensor (GS-ZD001-Wifi)

-**Experience: "Invisible Intelligence, Visible Peace of Mind"**
+**Experience: "Know Every Entry Point Instantly"**

 **What This Means for Your Life:**
-Create an intelligent security perimeter that knows when every door and window opens, automatically adjusting your home's response.
-These nearly invisible sensors become your home's nervous system, aware of every entry point.
+Transform every door and window into an intelligent security checkpoint that instantly alerts you to any opening.
+This creates a comprehensive security perimeter that gives you complete awareness of your home's access points.

 **Daily Life Transformations:**

-- **Automatic Responses**: Lights turn on when you enter, climate adjusts when windows open
-- **Security Awareness**: Instant knowledge if any entry point is accessed
+- **Entry Awareness**: Instant notifications when any door or window opens
-- **Energy Intelligence**: Heating/cooling automatically adjusts when windows open
-- **Family Tracking**: Know when family members arrive home safely
+- **Family Safety**: Know when children arrive home or leave
+- **Security Monitoring**: 24/7 monitoring of all entry points
+- **Energy Efficiency**: Alerts when doors/windows are left open affecting climate control
-- **Vacation Monitoring**: Complete awareness of your home while traveling
+- **Peace of Mind**: Complete awareness of home access even when away

 **Emotional Benefits:**
+- **Security**: Comprehensive monitoring of all entry points
-- **Awareness**: Always know the status of your home's security perimeter
+- **Awareness**: Always know the status of your home's openings
-- **Automation**: Your home responds intelligently to your family's movements
-- **Efficiency**: Energy systems that adapt automatically to save money
-- **Discretion**: Security that's effective but invisible to daily life
+- **Control**: Immediate alerts allow quick response to unexpected access
+- **Efficiency**: Prevent energy loss from forgotten open doors/windows

 **Technical Excellence Supporting Your Experience:**
-- Ultra-compact design that blends with any décor
-- Tamper alert system for security protection
-- Smart scene integration for automated responses
-- Instant smartphone notifications
+- Wi-Fi connectivity for instant smartphone alerts
-- Long battery life with low-power design
+- Ultra-low power design with long battery life
+- Compact design suitable for all door and window types
-- Easy adhesive installation, no tools required
+- Easy installation with adhesive mounting
+- Reliable magnetic sensor technology
-- Wireless operation with full smart home integration
+- Integration with smart home automation
+- Tamper detection for security

 ---

-### 5. PIR Motion Sensor (MD100-W)
+### 6. Smart Motion Sensor (GS-ZP001-Wifi)

 **Experience: "Intelligent Presence That Enhances Every Room"**

 **What This Means for Your Life:**
 Transform every room into an intelligent space that responds to your presence.
-This sophisticated sensor doesn't just detect movement—it understands human presence and triggers thoughtful responses that enhance comfort and security.
+This WiFi-enabled sensor provides instant detection with 8-meter range and connects directly to your network for immediate smart home responses.

 **Daily Life Transformations:**

-- **Welcoming Spaces**: Rooms that light up and adjust as you enter
+- **Welcoming Spaces**: Rooms that light up instantly as you enter with <1 second response
-- **Energy Efficiency**: Lights and climate that turn off when rooms are empty
+- **Energy Efficiency**: Lights and climate that turn off when rooms are empty for 18+ months on batteries
-- **Security Awareness**: Know when someone enters any room in your home
+- **Security Awareness**: Instant WiFi alerts when someone enters any room in your home
-- **Comfort Automation**: Temperature and lighting that adjust to occupancy
+- **Comfort Automation**: Temperature and lighting that adjust to occupancy with adjustable sensitivity
-- **Safety Features**: Automatic lighting for safe nighttime navigation
+- **Safety Features**: Automatic lighting for safe nighttime navigation with wide 90° coverage

 **Emotional Benefits:**
-- **Responsiveness**: Your home anticipates and responds to your presence
+- **Responsiveness**: Your home anticipates and responds instantly to your presence
-- **Efficiency**: Automatic energy savings without sacrificing comfort
-- **Safety**: Well-lit pathways and spaces when you need them
+- **Efficiency**: Ultra-low power design with 18+ month battery life
+- **Safety**: Wide-angle detection ensures no blind spots
-- **Intelligence**: Sophisticated detection that works reliably
+- **Intelligence**: Advanced PIR technology that works reliably in all conditions

 **Technical Excellence Supporting Your Experience:**
 - 6-meter detection range for comprehensive room coverage